WAWA012/sharing-dataset-/README.md

 ```
 ## 🔧 Prerequisites
 Ensure you have Python 3.7+ installed.
-You can check your Python version by running:
+You can check your Python version by running.
 ```
 python --version
 ```